rlucente-se-jboss/demo-rfe/README.md

     composer-cli compose status

 When the image has a status of FINISHED, create a directory to hold the expanded content as well as the needed kickstart file.
-Download its contents using:
+Use command completion by just pressing the TAB key to make the appropriate IMAGE_UUID appear in the below `composer-cli` command.

     mkdir -p ~/0.0.1
     cd ~/0.0.1
     composer-cli compose image IMAGE_UUID

-Use command completion by just pressing the TAB key for the appropriate IMAGE_UUID to appear.
 Link the `edge.ks` file to the new directory and extract the tar file for the image.

     ln -s ../demo-rfe/edge.ks .
     tar xf  *.tar